 Despite their best efforts, the Eaves family consistently had trouble farming crops on the Baker Point land, often having to reseed in places that had flooded.
 Using their land for solar was a great opportunity.

 Rebecca told us, “it seemed like from the very beginning, everything just fell into place.”

 Honey Bees and Pollinator Habitat

-Baker Point solar is the Maryland’s first solar array with pollinator habitat.
+Baker Point solar is Maryland’s first solar array with a pollinator habitat.
 This means that different species of native long-stemmed and short-growing flowers and warm-season grasses have been planted around the solar farm.
 Local pollinators, including honeybees located on the site, will forage for nectar and pollen when the flowers begin to bloom this spring.